google/WebFundamentals/src/content/en/tools/lighthouse/audits/canonical.md

 * Use the [Index Status Report][ISR]{:.external} to see which URLs Google considers canonical or duplicate across your entire site.
-* Don't use Google's URL removal tool for canonicalization.
+* Don't use Google's URL removal tool for canonization.
 It removes *all* versions of a URL from search.
 * You can use the Search Console to specify a preferred domain for all pages.
 See [Set your preferred domain][Domain]{:.external}.